3 overreactions as Mavericks lose embarrassingly to lowly Wizards, 117-107

 1. The Mavericks Might Have the Worst Offense in the NBA

 It's embarrassing how dreadful this offense is, and yet it's not at all surprising.
 The lack of playmaking was a concern heading into the season, and it's been awful.
 Yes, Kyrie Irving is hurt, but the Mavs knew he would be hurt.
-Their answer was to sign D'Angelo Russell, who only played about 10 minutes in this game.
+Their answer was to sign D'Angelo Russell, who played less than 10 minutes in this game.

 Dallas had 21 turnovers, shot 10/34 from three, missed multiple wide-open layups, and is still trying to make the Cooper Flagg point guard experiment work, when it just won't right now.
 The team at least looked passable when they had a real point guard in the lineup.